leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-admin.md

 ##### Forecast Filter Mapping

 The section contains the filter limit, filter label mapping for the filter attribute and filter operations for forecast.
+The filter limit is to restrict the number of filters that can be applied.
+Filter Mapping has three configurable fields
+- 'Filter Atribute' which is a dropdown having attributes with which forecast data can be filtered
+- 'Filter Operation' which determines the condition with which attribute is filtered.
+- The third field 'Filter Type' is to determine the field type such as number or text.

 <kbd>
 <img alt="Forecast filter mapping" src="../../images/usermanual/supplier-design/filter-forecast.png">